lisa-bird/milestone-project-1/README.md

 # Milestone 1 Project

-The first milestone project called for a website that can be used to inform its users.
-I decided to create a website for my local fitness club 'The Studio'.
+The first milestone project calls for a website that can be used to inform users.
+After some thought, the decision was made to create a website for my local fitness club 'The Studio'.
 This site can be used by members and potential members.

 ## Owners Goal